- Who is eligible for Kentucky Medicaid?

 Despite former Gov. Beshear’s conviction about the benefits of expanding Medicaid, Kentucky did not announce the decision until May of 2013.
 Beshear cited concerns about the cost in explaining why the state’s decision came slower than in other states that adopted expansion.
 But Beshear strongly advocated for both Medicaid expansion and a state-run marketplace (Kynect).
 His administration touted both the public health and economic benefits of Medicaid expansion, including improved health outcomes through access to health insurance, the creation of nearly new 17,000 jobs, and a $15.6 billion impact on the state economy over seven years.

 The Kentucky legislature did not authorize Medicaid expansion, which was a concern for Senate President Robert Stivers.
 However, Kentucky’s Medicaid eligibility rules are defined in state regulations, which can be changed by executive order.
 Accordingly, legislative approval was not needed.

 While Kentucky Medicaid expansion was secure during its first couple years, analysis by the Rockefeller Institute indicated that the lack of legislative approval could leave the program in jeopardy after Beshear left office.
 That is exactly the scenario the state encountered when Governor Bevin’s administration took over.

 Bevin would have been able to roll back Medicaid expansion without legislative action, although he backed off from that tactic very early on, favoring an 1115 waiver to make changes to the existing program instead.
-HHS has twice approved Kentucky’s waiver proposal (which hinges in large part on a work requirement for able-bodied adults enrolled in Medicaid), but a federal judge has thus-far blocked implementation of the program and Gov. Andy Beshear official rescinded the work requirement in late 2019.
+The Trump administration twice approved Kentucky’s waiver proposal (which hinged in large part on a work requirement for able-bodied adults enrolled in Medicaid), but a federal judge blocked implementation of the program and Gov. Andy Beshear official rescinded the work requirement in late 2019.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.